-When most people think of investing, they are often under the common misconception that it takes thousands of dollars to get started.
+When most people think of starting to invest, they are often under the common misconception that it takes thousands of dollars to get started.
 In the digital age, financial technology companies have made it far easier to begin an investment account with lower barriers to entry regarding initial account value and management fees.

 Investment apps make it possible for everyday consumers to join the ranks of seasoned investors while learning about the investment process, its inherent risks, and its potential benefits.
 Betterment, Stash, Acorns, and Robinhood are all heavy hitters in the investment app space, but each has unique advantages and drawbacks of which new investors should be aware.